gage-lab/rnaseq/README.md

 ## TODO

+- [ ] add config parameters to specify unique or multi for TEtranscripts and TElocal
 - [ ] add usage and contribution docs
+- [ ] add rnaseqc
 - [ ] add hyperlinks to each tool used in the pipeline